jin-qin/cppcnn/README.md

 # CPPCNN
-A tiny framework of convolutional nerual networks with C++ implementation.
+A tiny framework of convolutional neural networks with C++ implementation.
 You can add arbitrary number of convolutional layers, max pooling layers and hidden layers to construct your own convolutional neural networks.

 This framework contains a sub neural network framework which is multi-layer neural network, you can also use it as CNNs to construct your own multi-layer neural netowrk.